 The City Commission passed a resolution on March 14, 2016 directing the HDSC to conduct a study in accordance with section 127-4 of the City Code to consider the designation of 927 Purdy as a Historic Structure.
 The HDSC has been charged with producing a preliminary HDSC report in accordance with the criteria set forth in the City Code.
 Accordingly, the committee will need to complete steps 1 and 2, and then evaluate the research to determine if the criteria for evaluation referenced in the Code have been met.
-The Planning Staff suggests that steps 1 and 2 be completed and that the committee then reconvene to evaluate the property and begin preparing the preliminary report.
+The committee will then make a recommendation to the City Commission as to whether it thinks the property should be designated as a historic home.